-You have sent out AGM information to a member who has recently passed away.
+Why have you sent out AGM information to a member who has recently passed away?

 Where the account of a recently deceased member is set up on a 'Personal representative' basis (because the estate is still being organised) we’ll send a pack addressed to the Personal Representatives as Personal Representatives do have voting rights on behalf of the deceased member.

 If we’ve only recently been notified of the death, we may send a pack out in the deceased member's name.
 As the AGM campaign is one of our largest member mailings, we have to sort the data some weeks in advance and more recent changes to the member's record would not have been taken into account.
 We’re sorry about this and apologise if this causes any upset.
 If you contact us we will be able to confirm the details that we hold.

 I don’t know who these people are on your Board – why should I vote for them?

 The Board members are responsible for the direction of Coventry Building Society.
 They decide on our approach, set policy and make the Society’s management accountable.

 These are the people appointed by members like you to direct the Society.
 The annual vote allows you to say whether you think they’re doing a good job.